ratankumar1234/CS216-HashSlayers-Bitcoin-Transaction-Project/README.md

 # ✅ Conclusion

-This lab demonstrated how Bitcoin transactions can be created and analyzed programmatically.
+This lab demonstrated the full lifecycle of Bitcoin transactions.

 We successfully:

-* Built **Legacy and SegWit transactions**
+* Created **Legacy and SegWit transactions**
-* Analyzed Bitcoin **script validation**
+* Validated Bitcoin **scripts**
 * Compared **transaction efficiency**

-SegWit significantly improves scalability by reducing transaction size and lowering fees.
+SegWit significantly improves scalability by reducing transaction weight and fees.

 ---